 This section will discuss getting help from the people in your life, such as a coach, parent, or friend.
 We will also talk about the idea of your ‘support team,’ and why it’s important that YOU get to choose who is on it.
 We will also discuss possible approaches and considerations that could be helpful when deciding who is on your team.

 ATHLETES CONNECTED WELLNESS GROUPS

 Wellness groups are run by a clinical social worker, which allows student-athletes to connect with other athletes in a supportive way.
-The groups are held every other Wednesday at 8 p.m. during the Winter 2017 semester.
+The one-hour groups are held every other Wednesday at 8 p.m. during the Fall 2017 semester.
 They take place after study table at the AC right upstairs.
 No pre-registration is required and refreshments will be served!

 Drop-in wellness groups where U-M student-athletes can learn about:

 - Effective Stress-Management Skills